minio/minio/docs/extensions/s3zip/README.md

   - `ListObjectsV2`
 - If the ZIP file directory isn't located within the last 100MB the file will not be parsed.
 - A maximum of 100M inside a single zip is allowed.
 However, a reasonable limit of 100,000 files inside a single ZIP archive is recommended for best performance and memory usage trade-off.

+## Content-Type

+The Content-Type of the response will be determined by the extension and the following: https://pkg.go.dev/mime#TypeByExtension